 Pursuant to the Separation Agreement between GAMCO and Teton, GAMCO has agreed to indemnify us from certain liabilities.
-Third parties could seek to hold us responsible for any of the liabilities that GAMCO has agreed to retain, and there can be no assurance that the indemnity from GAMCO will be sufficient to protect us against the full amount of such liabilities, or that GAMCO will be able to fully satisfy its indemnification obligations.
-Moreover, even if we ultimately succeed in recovering from GAMCO any amounts for which we are held liable, we will be temporarily required to bear those losses until such recovery.
+Third parties could seek to hold us responsible for any of the liabilities that GAMCO has agreed to retain, and there can be no assurance that the indemnity from GAMCO will be sufficient to protect us against the full amount of such liabilities, or that GAMCO any amounts for which we are held liable, we will be temporarily required to bear those losses until such recovery.
 Each of these risks could adversely affect our business, results of operations and financial condition.